How to Fix NET::ERR_CERT_REVOKED_Certificate Error in Chrome and Firefox?

 3. Disable extensions

-If you are running multiple extensions on the browser, they might be the issue.
-To know if any extension is causing problems, first, run the site in incognito mode.
+They might be the issue if you run multiple extensions on the browser.
+First, run the site in incognito mode to know if an extension is causing problems.
 If it runs successfully, some extensions might be the problem.

-To find the culprit extension, disable them one by one and try running the web page.
+To find the culprit extensions, disable them individually and try running the web page.
 When you get the extension, disable it permanently or remove it entirely.

-All the extensions are in the Settings of Google Chrome.
+All the extensions are in the Google Chrome settings.

 You need to know that SSL certificates come with an expiry date.
-Therefore, it is necessary for you to keep the date and time of your PC in sync.
-The NET::ERR_CERT_REVOKED error may occur if the date and time of your PC are not synced and is ahead of the certificate expiry date.
+Therefore, you must keep the date and time of your PC in sync.
+It may occur if the date and time of your PC are not synced and is ahead of the certificate expiry date.

 Check if the error is gone.

-If you are using any antivirus software, you need to check its settings to see if it is blocking the IP address from connecting.
+If you use any antivirus software, check its settings to see if it is blocking the IP address from connecting.
 If yes, disable it and check if the issue is fixed.

-To fix the error, try disabling the firewall or removing the IP address from its block list.
+To fix the error, disable the firewall or remove the IP address from its block list.
 No matter what you do, if the issue is not fixed, revert the firewall and antivirus to their original settings.
 If not done, it may attract more errors.

 6. Reset Chrome

-If none of this works, try resetting the Google Chrome browser and opening the web address.
+If none works, try resetting the Google Chrome browser and opening the web address.

-These are some basic ways to fix NET::ERR_CERT_REVOKED Error.
+These are some basic ways to fix this issue.
 Other than these, you can also try flushing the DNS, Resetting TCP, or removing the VPN to fix it if it helps.

 Fix NET::ERR_CERT_REVOKED error on Mozilla Firefox